aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/licensing/_index.md

 	(new Aspose.BarCode.License()).SetLicense(stream);
 {{< /highlight >}}

-### **Additional Set-up Ways**
+### **Additional Installation Ways**
-Additionally, the license can be set using the name of the corresponding file or embedded resource.
+The license can be configured using the name of the corresponding file or embedded resource.
 If the license name is passed to the *SetLicense* method without specifying the full path, the library will search it in the following locations:
 - Root directory of the .exe file
 - Folder that contains the *Aspose.BarCode.dll* library
 - Folder that contains the assembly calling *Aspose.BarCode.dll*